 Arrangement to Pay Credit Card

-Answered on 27 June 2018
+Answered on 27 June 2018 by

 I am about to apply for a mortgage and am worried about my credit score.
 Quite a few years ago I was in financial difficulties and I had an arrangement to pay a credit card (£1 mth) and have paid it religiously for the past several years, never get a statement or anything asking me to pay more so I have stuck to this amount.
 In the past 12-18mths I have applied for credit and have been given 2 credit cards with limits of £1300 and £9000 which I have paid off religiously every month.
 I have no missed or late payments in the last 2-3 years.
 I have looked at my credit files and they have the card with the arrangement to pay on, stating I pay £1 / mth, however they all state that I am up to date on the payments, there is no details about an arrangement to pay and also no defaults registered.
-Is there a chance I could get a mortgage??
+Is there a chance I could get a mortgage?

 From your question, it seems as though your arrangement has not caused any problems with your credit record and your credit card conduct will stand you in good stead when it comes to assessing your willingness and ability to pay.